 How is ADHD Diagnosed in Children?

+While the cause of ADHD is not clear, you need to be familiar with the symptoms.
 To diagnose ADHD, your healthcare provider will use the guidelines in the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (DSM-5)1.
 The American Academy of Pediatrics recommends that an evaluation for ADHD cannot be made until a child is 4 years old.

 This is a diagnostic standard that helps ensure that people are appropriately diagnosed and treated for ADHD.
 Using the same standard across communities can also help determine how many children have ADHD, and how public health is impacted by this condition.